 - Whether the rocket has been flown before

 - If there is anything special or interesting about the rocket or the flight that we need to know (including if it is a heads-up flight)

 The flight card is vital to flight safety and to give the LCO everything they need to conduct the flight.
 For example, and this is an extreme case, let’s say someone fills out a flight card and hands it to the LCO, and the card says they are about to launch a 5′ rocket on an H115DM (Dark Matter) motor.
 The LCO will then assign them to the high-power pads (often called the “away cell” to assure clear distance per the NAR HPR Safety Code).
-Since this is a “sparky” motor the flyer will need to assemble a 2-person fire team to go to the pad after the launch to make sure the field doesn’t catch fire, There should be some info on deployment, such as if they are using dual deployment (either full electronic or a Chute Release).
+Since this is a “sparky” motor the flyer will need to assemble a 2-person fire team to go to the pad after the launch to make sure the field doesn’t catch fire.
+There should be some info on deployment, such as if they are using dual deployment (either full electronic or a Chute Release) and at what altitude the main should deploy.
 Depending on the answer, it will let the LCO know what to expect during the recovery part of the flight, so people aren’t getting worried that the chute didn’t come out, and not to reach for the alarm horn too quickly.
 The flight card can also tell us useful info like if this is a certification attempt (so the LCO can make sure the witnesses are ready).
-They can also announce a heads-up flight, meaning there is something unique about the flight which should warrant everyone’s undivided attention during the flight (this is somewhat rare and is used VERY sparingly, especially on high-power launches).
-It can also be fun info like it’s the rocket’s 100th flight, it’s dedicated to someone, it’s for some kind of competition where timers are needed, and so on.
+They can announce a heads-up flight, meaning there is something unique about the flight which should warrant everyone’s undivided attention during the flight (this is somewhat rare and is used VERY sparingly, especially on high-power launches).
+It can also be fun info like a flight milestone (the rocket’s 100th flight), a dedication or memorial flight, a competition/contest flight where timers are needed, and so on.

 So when it’s time to fly: